Manyabanya/lavender-cafe/README.md

 # Branding for a fictive café
-Some branding item to Lavender Coffee, including logo, drink-menu, and business card.
+Some branding item to Lavender Café, including logo, drink-menu, and business card.

 ## Built with
 Adobe Illustrator